Do you think of yourself as a “leader?”

 Your Journey Continues

 A leader’s greatest contribution to her team or organization is her ability to help engineer a better decision, a better outcome, for all.

-Ironically, your decision making acumen that benefits so many others, begins and ends with a heightened sense of self.
+Ironically, the decision making acumen that can benefit so many others, first and foremost should benefit you.

-Your personal understanding of who you are, what you want and what you are being called to do, creates the firm foundation you need to take action and make decisions with confidence, even (and especially) during periods of great uncertainty.
+Your self-leadership, your understanding of who you are, what you want and what you are being called to do, creates the firm foundation you need to take action and make decisions with confidence, even (and especially) during periods of great uncertainty.

 What are you doing to help you drive a higher level of self-awareness today?
 How is affecting your leadership and decision-making ability?